livereload/livereload-plugins/HAML.lrplugin/lib/haml/test/haml-spec/README.md

 ### Ruby ###

-In order to make it as easy as possible for non-Ruby programmers to run the Ruby Haml tests, the Ruby test runner uses test/unit, rather than something fancier like Rspec.
-To run them you probably only need to install `haml`, and possibly `ruby` if your platform doesn't come with it by default.
+The Ruby test runner uses minitest, the same as the Ruby Haml implementation.
+To run the tests you probably only need to install `haml`, `minitest` and possibly `ruby` if your platform doesn't come with it by default.
 If you're using Ruby 1.8.x, you'll also need to install `json`:

     sudo gem install haml
+    sudo gem install minitest
     # for Ruby 1.8.x; check using "ruby --version" if unsure
     sudo gem install json

 Then, running the Ruby test suite is easy:

-    ruby -rminitest/autorun ruby_haml_test.rb
+    ruby ruby_haml_test.rb

 At the moment, running the tests with Ruby 1.8.7 fails because of issues with the JSON library.
 Please use 1.9.2 until this is resolved.